top of page

 If the answer is yes, you should also ask yourself,

-‘have you considered the alternatives to equity release?’
+‘Have you considered the alternatives to a Lifetime Mortgage?’

 1. Move to a less expensive property and use the surplus funds to meet your income or capital needs.